cmg349/minecraft_server_mods/README.md

 > [!NOTE]
 > If you have Minecraft installed on a drive other than "C:", the file paths in the instructions will not work for you.
 You will have to find where Minecraft is installed and locate your "mod" folder

+> [!NOTE]
+> If you have already installed these mods previously, and are re-downloading to get the most recent mods, you can choose to just replace or skip the conflicting mods that windows prompts you with "file already exists or is already found at"

 ### Windows OS
 1. Download packaged mods from this github repo
 2. Click the file "minecraft_server_mod_package.zip"